-The Wolves+ Add-on aims to add new wolf-centered features to Minecraft.
+The Wolves+ add-on adds new wolf-centered features to Minecraft.
 It adds more types of wolves to the overworld, nether and End, as well as some new items that can help wolf owners play with & protect their canine friends.
 Some of the new wolf types have special abilities, such as being able to teleport or swim underwater!

-This add-on adds a total of 20 new types of wolves to the game (with 14 of those spawning naturally in the world), along with 3 wolf toys, multiple types of armor and equipment, treats, and beds!
+This add-on adds a total of 17 new types of wolves to the game (with 15 of those spawning naturally in the world), along with 3 wolf toys, multiple types of armor and equipment, treats, and beds!
+There's even a dog house!

 Many of the new wolves spawn in the overworld in different biomes, but certain ones also appear in the Nether and the End.